 - 12 CPU cores at 2Ghz or greater per core.

 - 12GB RAM.

-- Standard 1Gb Ethernet NIC, with optional second NIC for a management network.
+- A 1Gb Ethernet NIC, with optional second NIC for a management network.

-At higher daily volumes, local disk does not provide cost-effective storage for the time frames where you want a fast search.
-In these cases, deploy fast attached storage or networked storage, such as storage area networks (SAN) over fiber, that can provide the required IOPS per indexer.
-While there are too many types of storage to recommend, consider these guidelines when you plan your storage infrastructure:
+As a guideline for planning your storage infrastructure, indexers do many bulk reads and disk seeks.
+At higher daily volumes, local disk might not provide cost-effective storage for the time frames where you want a fast search.
+Optionally, deploy fast attached storage or networked storage, such as storage area networks (SAN) over fiber, that can provide the required IOPS per indexer.

 - More disks (specifically, more spindles) are better for indexing performance.